tupl-tufts/rdl/README.md

 RDL uses the same approach for hashes: hash literals are treated as finite hashes.
 A finite hash `{k1=>v1, ..., kn=>vn}` can be used where `Hash<k1 or ... or kn, v1 or ... or vn>` is expected.
 And if a finite hash is used as a `Hash` (including invoking methods on the finite hash; this may change in the future), then it is retroactively converted to a `Hash`.

 ## Other Features and Limitations

+* *[github head only]*
+*Displaying types.* As an aid to debugging, the method `rdl_note_type e` will display the type of `e` during type checking.
+At run time, this method returns its argument.
+Note that in certain cases RDL may type check the same code repeatedly in which case an expression's type could be printed multiple times.

 * *Conditional guards and singletons.* If an `if` or `unless` guard has a singleton type, RDL will typecheck both branches but not include types from the unrealizable branch in the expression type.
 For example, `if true then 1 else 'two' end` has type `1`.
 RDL behaves similarly for `&&` and `||`.
 However, RDL does not implement this logic for `case`.